willpbridges/will-portfolio/content/C++ Engine/index.md

 ### Lessons & Takeaways

-The custom C++ engine was one of the most challenging and rewarding projects I worked on in college.
+Our custom game engine was easily the most in-depth C++ project I've developed, and it was also one of the most challenging and rewarding projects I worked on in college.
+There were a lot of interesting problems to solve.
+We had to make 3 functional games using the same base engine code and component systems, and we also had to make sure the games felt good and had multiple playable levels.
+COVID was a massive and unexpected obstacle, and it forced us to complete some of the most challenging work remotely.
+We spent countless hours during the pandemic building the level editor, porting over our old Breakout code to an updated engine, and fixing numerous bugs before milestone deadlines.
+Overall, I think the project was a huge success and I'm very glad to have worked on it.

 ![](breakout.png)